GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Related Work

 \section{Related Work}

-We review recent methods based on 3DGS for mesh reconstruction and material decomposition from multi-view images.
+In this section, we review recent methods based on 3DGS for mesh reconstruction and material decomposition from multi-view posed images.
 For completeness, classical and neural implicit reconstruction approaches are also discussed in Section \ref{sec-review-traditional} and \ref{sec-review-neural}, respectively.
 Section \ref{sec-review-3dgs} then extensively reviews the recent SoTA neural explicit (3DGS-based) works that inspired GS-2M’s design.